mariussoutier/sbt-simple-avrohugger/README.md

 ## Installation

-Add this to `plugins.sbt`:
+Add this to `plugins.sbt` (use Avrohugger 0.17):

 ```
-addSbtPlugin("com.mariussoutier.sbt" % "sbt-simple-avrohugger" % "0.9.3")
+addSbtPlugin("com.mariussoutier.sbt" % "sbt-simple-avrohugger" % "0.9.4")
 ```

 ## Usage